gnome-terminator/docs/source/plugins.rst

 - create handlers for strings that match a pattern.

 .. note:: .. image:: imgs/plugins_links.png
+             :scale: 100%
              :align: center

           Several of the included plugins create :ref:`clickable-items` in the terminal.
-These are made apparent by underlining the item when the mouse hovers over it.
+These are highlighted by underlining the item when the mouse hovers over it.

 ------------------------------
 Included plugins